packman1783/Page-analyzer/README.md

 page title, HTML H1 block (if present), HTML meta description block (if present).
 Here we practice the basic principles of building modern sites on MVC-architecture: working with routing, request handlers and templating, interaction with the database via ORM.

-You can familiarise yourself with the possibilities of the site here [page-analyzer](https://java-project-72-jf6n.onrender.com)
+You can familiarise yourself with the possibilities of the site here on Render.com [page-analyzer](https://java-project-72-jf6n.onrender.com)

 ## Use:
 for example: